-And do you think it looks really complicated?
-That's another wonderful thing about this stitch pattern.
-It just looks complicated.
-It's actually very simple and you'll probably have the pattern memorized after a couple of rows.
+Think it looks really complicated?
+Guess what, It's actually very simple and you'll probably have the pattern memorized after a couple of rows.

 You can knit anything with this eye-catching pattern - pullovers, cardigans, scarves, hats, dishcloths and tea towels.
 And just a note here, it's great for guys too.